omniops-mm/eps-cloud/README.md

 </tr>
 <tr>
 <td valign="middle"><b>v0.4</b></td>
-<td valign="middle"><ul><li>A private virtual machine as the production environment, with the local cluster kept for development.</li><li>Pull-based deployment: the cluster pulls its state from git, and CI holds no credentials for it.</li><li>Monitoring and log aggregation moved onto the cluster.
+<td valign="middle"><ul><li>A private virtual machine as the production environment, with the local cluster kept for development.</li><li>Pull-based deployment: the cluster pulls its state from git, and CI holds no credentials for it.</li><li>Monitoring and log aggregation moved onto the cluster, joined by request tracing.
 Images signed and shipped with a software bill of materials.</li></ul></td>
-<td valign="middle">k3s, ArgoCD, kube-prometheus-stack, Loki, cosign, Pod Security Admission</td>
+<td valign="middle">k3s, ArgoCD, kube-prometheus-stack, Loki, Tempo, OpenTelemetry, cosign, Pod Security Admission</td>
 <td valign="middle">Planned</td>
 </tr>
 <tr>